tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 ## 4.1.
 Sustainable growth of L2

-TON incentivizes sequencers to contribute to the growth of L2 both quantitatively and qualitatively.
-Sequencers aim to attract capital from a large number of users in order to maximize stable seigniorage revenue, resulting in the expansion of L2. </br>
+TON incentivizes L2 Operators to contribute to the growth of L2 both quantitatively and qualitatively.
+L2 Operators aim to attract capital from a large number of users in order to maximize stable seigniorage revenue, resulting in the expansion of L2. </br>
 Once the user base is established, L2 can generate a revenue stream other than transaction fees through discretionary fee policies or useful Dapps.
 L2 can use a native token as a fee token without falling into the L2 fee token dilemma if such an additional cash flow covers L1 security fees.

 As a result, L2 blockchains are able to build their economy with less influence from external factors.